 From the beginning of our company over twenty years ago, we have sourced ingredients from around the globe that were superior in quality and taste.
 As we have evolved, Katrina has used the medium of chocolate to contribute to serving a higher purpose of consciousness and wellness.
 Many of our most recent offerings have been created with this in mind.
 Our vegan chocolate, for example, is flavored with natural sugars found in fruit and dairy-free.

 Browse and shop our Cacao Wellness collection here.
+Also, check out our selection of dairy-free chocolate and gluten-free chocolate for those with dietary restrictions.

 So, indulge, eat chocolate and be healthy!